Oral Surgery Practice Valuation (2025 Update)

 Practices with anesthesia infrastructure, multi-location density, deep provider rosters, and meaningful procedural volume align more closely with platform-level specialty physician groups.
 Smaller offices with limited management systems typically fall into the add-on category.

-Across healthcare services, investor behavior has shifted toward operational discipline, selective capital deployment, and defensible service-line economics.
-PitchBook’s 2025 updates identify three subsectors leading provider M&A activity: behavioral health, dental, and home-based care, all of which share traits with oral surgery, including recurring patient flow and predictable utilization.
+Across healthcare services, investor behavior continues to shift toward operational discipline, selective capital deployment, and defensible service-line economics.
+PitchBook’s Q1 2026 Healthcare Services Report identifies continued strength in behavioral health, dental, and home-based care, subsectors that share key traits with oral surgery, including recurring patient flow and predictable utilization.
+While overall healthcare services PE deal count declined approximately 16% year-over-year in Q1 2026 from robust Q1 2025 levels, analysts expect volumes to improve through the remainder of the year as pent-up assets reach the market.

 Another noticeable trend across healthcare services is the rising share of PE-backed practices held for more than five to seven years.
-PitchBook data shows that over 70% of PPM assets now fall into this category, suggesting meaningful pent-up supply that may reach the market beginning in 2026.
+PitchBook data shows that over 70% of PPM assets now fall into this category, suggesting meaningful pent-up supply that has begun moving to market in 2026.
+Bain’s 2026 report specifically notes the return of sponsor-to-sponsor activity as a key mechanism through which these assets are being transitioned to new ownership.

 Broader macro dynamics shaping valuation include: